Suspect in fatal kidnapping appears in court, extradited

-WILMINGTON, Del. — A suspect in the kidnapping of Massachusetts woman whose body was found in the trunk of a car stopped by Delaware authorities has been extradited.
+WILMINGTON, Del. — A suspect in the fatal kidnapping of a Massachusetts woman whose body was found in the trunk of a car stopped by Delaware authorities has been extradited.

-Appearing before a federal magistrate in Delaware on Monday, 32-year-old Louis D. Coleman III of Providence, Rhode Island, waived his right to a hearing and did not contest a prosecution request that he be detained pending removal to Massachusetts.
+Appearing Monday before a federal magistrate in Delaware, 32-year-old Louis D. Coleman III of Providence, Rhode Island, waived his right to a hearing and did not contest a prosecution request that he be detained pending removal to Massachusetts.

 A spokeswoman for the Delaware Department of Correction later confirmed that Coleman had been extradited.